Smithsonian/soundburst/README.md

 # Mac

 1. First download and install R if you don't already have it installed.
-You can download the latest version of R from [here](https://cran.r-project.org/bin/) **OR** you can download the version of R with which the SoundBurst App was developed with (**R 3.3.1**) from [here](https://cran.r-project.org/bin/macosx/R-3.3.1.pkg).
+The application was created and tested using R 3.3.1 which can be downloaded from [here](https://cran.r-project.org/bin/).
+If you prefer to use the latest version, you can obtain the install from [here](https://cran.r-project.org/bin/macosx/R-3.3.1.pkg).

 > It is always better to download the latest version of R, however if you are having any issues with the SoundBurst App, please download the version of R with which it was developed with.